aanooouk/test-wp/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 6.6.1 =
+* Tested successfully with WordPress 5.3

 = 6.6.0 =
 * Added option to display only the default thumbnail